FallDownTheSystem/modern-js/src/pages/new-es-features.md

 ### Classes

-Classes are "special functions", they're built on prototypes.
-Before ES2015, there was no `class` keyword, instead functions would be used to construct "classes".
+Classes are "special functions"; they're built on prototypes.
+Before ES2015, there was no `class` keyword.
+Instead, functions would be used to construct "classes".
 Functions were a good substitute for classes since they had their own scope, meaning access to `this` and JavaScript's object prototypes allowed for adding class-like "methods" to functions.

 ```js ln
 function Person(name, age, gender) {